Occupational Health & Safety Topic Methodology

 Highlights

-• Identifies three distinct impacts of OHS issues:
+• Identifies three impacts of OHS in the impact pathway:

 • Human health: Occupational injuries, illnesses, and fatalities cause pain and suffering to workers and any associated loss in the intrinsic value of life, such as the inability to participate fully in one’s familial and community roles.